Nonreciprocal interactions induce frequency shifts in superradiant lasers

 Here, $V = 2N\Omega^2/\kappa$ is the effective dissipative coupling strength among all spins.
 Since we have not yet included any decay or dephasing of the spins, the purity of the undriven spins is conserved, $(s^z_\ud)^2 + 4s^+_\ud s^-_\ud = \mathrm{const} \leq 1$.

 Equations~\eqref{eq:MF_simple} imply that the coherence of driven (undriven) spins tends to align in (out of) phase with respect to the average coherence.
-This becomes explicit in the dynamical equations for the phases $\phi_{\mu} = \arg(s^+_{\mu})$ and the average phase $\averagephase = \arg(s^+)$ derived from \cref{eq:MF_simple}

-The sign of the term multiplying the sine determines whether $\phi_{\mu}$ aligns or antialigns with $\averagephase$.
+This becomes explicit in the dynamical equations for the phases $\phi_{\mu} = \arg(s^+_{\mu})$ and the average phase $\averagephase = \arg(s^+)$ derived from \cref{eq:MF_simple} The sign of the term multiplying the sine determines whether $\phi_{\mu}$ aligns or antialigns with $\averagephase$.
 In a standard superradiant laser, all spins are driven, and their population is inverted $s^z_\d > 0$.
 Consequently, the interactions are reciprocal: all spins tend to align their phases, resulting in a synchronized state (see \cref{fig:spectrum_pA}(e)) and the narrow linewidth of the emitted light~\cite{Meiser_2009,Zhu_2015}.
 The population of the undriven spins, however, is not inverted and $s^z_\ud < 0$ is obtained in the long-time limit.
 Therefore, the phase $\phi_{\ud}$ of the undriven spins is repelled from the average phase $\averagephase$.
 The phase $\phi_{\d}$ of the driven spins remains to be attracted by the average phase $\averagephase$.
 The competing attraction and repulsion of the phases constitute the effective nonreciprocal interactions among the atomic dipoles, summarized in \cref{fig:1}(b).

 Dynamics of the form of \cref{eq:mf_sync} have been previously described for a network of classical phase oscillators~\cite{Hong_2011_PRL,Hong_2011_PRE}.
 The oscillators that tend to align with the mean field have been termed conformists.
 The oscillators that tend to antialign with the mean field oppose the average coherence; therefore, they have been termed contrarians.
 The conformist-contrarian dynamics have been connected to opinion forming, but no physical model to realize them is proposed.
 We have shown that the same phase interactions emerge in a superradiant laser with a fraction of undriven spins, offering a physical realization of these dynamics.
 In Refs.~\cite{Hong_2011_PRL,Hong_2011_PRE}, the nonreciprocity results in chase-and-run-away dynamics of the phases, named traveling-wave states.
-We now show that Eqs.~\eqref{eq:mf_sync} also result in traveling-wave states for $p_\d<1$, which implies emergent oscillations explaining the shift in the lasing frequency displayed in Figs.~\ref{fig:1}(a,b).
+We now show that Eqs.~\eqref{eq:MF_simple} also result in traveling-wave states for $p_\d<1$, which implies emergent oscillations explaining the shift in the lasing frequency displayed in Figs.~\ref{fig:1}(a,b).